 Rebuilding Together has joined with leading national disaster response and recovery organizations such as the American Red Cross and National Voluntary Organizations Active in Disaster (NVOAD) to represent and address the long-term needs of low-income homeowners and their communities.
 Our local affiliates have partnered with local VOAD groups, Hurricane Sandy NJ Relief Fund, All Hands Volunteers, Moonachie Little Ferry Relief Fund, local Rotary Chapters, skilled trade organizations, and the United Way Compassion Fund, among many others.

 - We’ll be working with Rebuilding Together Bergen County, Lowe’s, Carter’s Kids, The American Red Cross, and many more to help families in Moonachie, New Jersey, during the Super Bowl in honor of our Kickoff to Rebuild event.

-- Additional projects in the pipeline, but yet to be scheduled.
+- Additional projects are in the pipeline, but have yet to be scheduled.
 Stay tuned!

 Note: Most, if not all, of these projects, already have more than enough volunteers.
 We will post any public calls for volunteers here and through social media.
 If you’d still like to get involved, please donate to support the Long Term Recovery efforts of our local affiliates and their volunteers.

 The Results So Far:

 Rebuilding Together Has assisted more than 500 impacted residents through home rebuilds, with the help of over 4,250 volunteers, who have contributed over 30,000 hours of their time.
 In addition to serving homeowners, our affiliates and their volunteers have coordinated the repair of numerous community centers, churches, firehouses, and veteran service organization facilities.
 As capacity allows, we will continue to rebuild and meet the needs of the families and communities impacted by Sandy.